 How to install RX570 into Asrock Motherboard and avoid black screen.

-- Run the DDU program and shutdown.
+- Run the DDU program and shut down the PC.
 Remove the old GPU and install the new RX570 graphics card.
 Or any other GPU

 - Plug in the 6 or 8 pin power cables to the graphics card. (or both if required)